 - Our main venue at Hyak has 250 spaces, and is shared with other park users.
 Hyak is part of Iron Horse State Park and requires a Discover Pass (day or annual); our parking attendants will sell you a $10 day pass if you don't have one or you can buy one at the on-site kiosk.

-- We will also direct vehicles to the nearby Forest Service lot, which is 1/3-mile down the Iron Horse Trail - a short walk or shorter bike ride away.
-The USFS lot requires a Northwest Forest Pass; we'll have some $5 day passes available if you need one (there may also be a pay station at the lot).
+- We will also direct vehicles to the nearby Forest Service lot, which is 1/3-mile down the Iron Horse Trail.
+The USFS lot requires a Northwest Forest Pass (day or annual); we'll have $5 day passes for sale.

 Hiking: The hike from Hyak to the APE tribute cache is 3 miles (6 miles round trip, including two trips through the tunnel).
 The Iron Horse Trail is a broad, flat, packed-gravel trail with little elevation change.
 It’s an easy hike.
 Bookmark list of caches.